ARTICLE

 5. Website Intercept Survey

 If you have access to the front end code of your website, you can use an online survey tool to create an “intercept survey”, which pops up when visitors arrive or leave your site.
-Ask a maximum of two or three questions - perhaps “What were you looking for on the site today?” and “How easy was it to find that?”.
+Ask a maximum of two or three questions — perhaps “What were you looking for on the site today?” and “How easy was it to find that?”.
 Any of the major online survey tools will work.
-They will charge you $20 for a month or two, and give you a snippet of code to paste into your site.
+They will charge you about $20 for a month or two, and give you a snippet of code to paste into your site.

 The answers to the survey are often illuminating.
-Most organizations find that a high percentage of visitors are looking for very basic information (and, potentially, struggling to find it)
+Most organizations find that a high percentage of visitors are looking for very basic information (and, potentially, struggling to find it).

 6. Testing your content